nkkko/ai-sandbox-demo/README.md

 ## Project Overview

 Welcome to our AI Demo Project, showcasing the integration and application of AI technologies in Python within SDE sandbox.
-This project features capabilities for generating articles using OpenAI's API, and for fetching, storing, and searching web content using ChromaDB.
+This project features capabilities for generating articles using OpenAI's API, and for fetching, storing, and searching web content using [Chroma DB](https://docs.trychroma.com/).

 ### Main Features:
 - **Sitemap Fetching and Parsing**: Automates the process of fetching sitemap XML from websites and parsing it to extract URLs.